 Wakeman, Rick - Christmas Variations,

-The only word to truly describe this album is “beautiful”, and at this time of year I can’t imagine a more tranquil and wonderful way of getting into the Christmas spirit.
-This isn’t an album that will be played in shops with all the plastic razzmatazz where they attempt to persuade everyone that the true spirit of Christmas is how much you spend on gifts, but rather is a thoughtful and contemplative approach to the season.
-There has been a great deal of thought and care put into these variations, and I can “see” Rick with his eyes closed (as normal) falling deeper and deeper into the music, taking the simplicity and giving it more meaning and love.
+Rick mostly bases this album around the piano, plus lots of synths, but gone are the banks of sound he uses in his more bombastic moments and instead this is a tranquil album which has long been a favourite of mine at this time of year.
+It really is an album which can be enjoyed by anyone who loves music, and to my ears is far more interesting than the latest Christmas cover album.
+There is always a time and a place for Slade, but there are times when the ears need a rest and want something to relax to and enjoy.
+He has taken the well-known songs and then played around and inside the themes, ensuring they are the still same old friends we have all grown up with but now they have been spruced up and taken on quite a different light.
+This is not an album that will be played in shops with all the plastic razzmatazz where they attempt to persuade everyone that the true spirit of Christmas is how much you spend on gifts, but rather is a thoughtful and contemplative approach to the season.
+There has been a great deal of thought and care put into these variations, and I can "see" Rick with his eyes closed (as normal) falling deeper and deeper into the music, taking the simplicity and giving it more meaning and love.
 If I have to suffer carols at Christmas, then truly this is the only way to do it.